-Small and medium enterprises account for almost all of Salvadoran businesses, employing more than one-third of El Salvador’s workforce and contributing nearly half of the country’s gross domestic product.
+Small and medium enterprises (SMEs) account for almost all of Salvadoran businesses, employing more than one-third of El Salvador’s workforce and contributing nearly half of the country’s gross domestic product.

-In affirming USAID’s objective for a more open, diversified, and expanded economy in El Salvador, small and medium enterprise partners with the Ministry of Economy to implement institutional improvements to assist small and medium enterprises to become more productive and competitive.
-The project also supports expansion of business activities in the domestic and export markets to increase opportunities for the people of El Salvador.
+To create a more open, diversified, and expanded economy in El Salvador, the Small and Medium Enterprises Development Program also partnered with the Ministry of Economy.
+Together, they implemented institutional improvements that increased the productivity and competitiveness of SMEs.
+In addition, the program supported the expansion of business activities in domestic and export markets in order to increase opportunities for the people of El Salvador.

 - Assisted more than 10,900 micro, small, and medium businesses, generating in excess of $152 million in sales, $38 million of which were exports.

 - Created more than 22,000 jobs, 48 percent of which went to women.

 - Supported more than 5,500 female-led SMEs that generated $45 million in sales and 8,057 jobs.

 - Created partnerships with business development service providers and strengthened these providers in the public and private sector.

 Project Duration: 2011 - 2016